Abstraction Health

 Commonly paired with

-Vitamin C is a required cofactor for collagen synthesis (hydroxylation of proline and lysine); co-ingestion before activity was specifically studied to augment connective tissue collagen production.
+Vitamin C is a required cofactor for collagen synthesis; co-ingestion before activity has been studied for connective tissue support

 Vitamin E